ritikraj7/krittika/README.md

 5) COMPUTE Traces will have time taken by each layer.
 The overall time taken will be a print from the Krittika run.
 DRAM And SRAM traces are cycle-accurate.

 Results:
+8 layers GEMM 100,100,100 use self.enable_lp_partition
 ![image](https://github.com/5ree/krittika_hml_proj/assets/123487773/b9d2ec54-3187-4cc0-833d-6a84a99419d0)

+Single layer scheduling LS to account for Noc time (use self.enable_ls_partition_tile_based) Sizes used GEMM 100,100,10 - single layer only
 ![image](https://github.com/5ree/krittika_hml_proj/assets/123487773/1cbe7ef4-c59b-4c75-829d-0e30a26d0a24)